WE HAVE 14+ SPECIES

 Lifespan: 6-15 years

-The Central bearded dragon is a species of lizard with a flattened body, entirely covered by specialized scales.
+This is Bd!
+She's a bearded dragon which is a species of lizard with a flattened body, entirely covered by specialized scales.
 These animals are native to Australia.
 They are not social animals, though sometimes they congregate into groups to feed and bask.
 Bearded Dragons are among most popular pet species in the United States.

 Lifespan: 6-23 years